crate/crate/README.rst

 Crate settings
 ==============

-Crate has some default settings, which of course can be overwritten.
-The default cluster name is ``crate``.
-Deleting all indices is disabled by default.

-Custom crate settings can be specified in 3 different file formats in the ``config`` directory:
+Crate settings can be specified in 3 different file formats in the ``config``
+directory:

 - YAML: crate.yml
 - JSON: crate.json
 - Java Properties File: crate.properties

+There must not exist an elasticsearch config file (yml, json or properties format).

 Installed plugins